Starting a business – legal structure

 Cons of limited partnerships

-The following is a list of disadvantages that are to be expected when setting up a limited partnership.
+The following is a list of potential disadvantages when setting up a limited partnership.

 - General Partners have unlimited liability in a limited partnership